-Course Materials: A link to required course readings, with the exception of the course's textbook, Saskatchewan Builders' Lien Manual (3rd Ed) by Colin Hirschfeld and Jared Epp, will be emailed to students a week in advance of each class.
+Course Materials: A link to required course readings, including the course's textbook, Saskatchewan Builders' Lien Manual (3rd Ed) by Colin Hirschfeld and Jared Epp which will be made available for free, will be posted online in advance of each class.
 Course materials will consist of cases, tender documents, construction documents, pleadings and materials commonly filed in support of court actions, such as applications and affidavits.